Elinor Florence, Author

 We began collecting art donations months before the sale.
 The Invermere Public Library generously offered the use of their mezzanine for storage and pricing.
 Happily, it is in the same building as the new Columbia Valley Centre, a large hall where the sale was held.

-The art began to pour in — posters, photographs, portraits, paintings, and frames.
+The art poured in — posters, photographs, portraits, paintings, and frames.
 By sale day, we had more than 1,000 pieces of art!

 Local artists like photographer Barry Gillies donated their own works.
 The seniors at the independent living facility, Columbia Garden Village, ransacked their closets and came up with some lovely vintage pieces.
 The second homeowners in our resort community brought things from their own homes.

 I helped to price the art, along with my friend Deb Nichol and several other volunteers.
-Each time we met, there was a sense of excitement as we sorted through a huge variety of art.
+Each time we met, there was a sense of excitement.
 If we could establish a retail value, we knocked the price down to about 25 percent of that — resulting in some fantastic bargains.

 We also had a real workout, because lifting and carrying heavy framed pictures is a challenge.
-We dreaded having to lug all the art from the storage area into the hall, but the local Junior B hockey team came to our rescue.
-The Columbia Valley Rockies showed up, all broad-shouldered teenagers, and whisked the art into the hall as if it were made of feathers!
+We dreaded having to lug all the art from the storage area into the hall, but the local Columbia Valley Rockies hockey team showed up, all broad-shouldered teenagers, and whisked the art into the hall as if it were made of feathers!

 The volunteers, mostly teachers from Windermere School, then hung the art on wire fencing donated by our local Home Hardware.